 Suckow, Ruth b.
 August 6, 1892 d.
 January 23, 1960 Author.
 She is one of the most important literary figures from Iowa.
 She was born in Hawarden and died in Claremont, California.
 She served on President Franklin Roosevelt's Farm Tenancy Commission during the Depression.
 Among her books "Country People" (1924), "The Odyssey of a Nice Girl" (1925), "Iowa Interiors" (1926), and "The Folks" (1934).
 (Bio by: José L Bernabé Tronchoni) Greenwood Cemetery, Cedar Falls, Black Hawk County, Iowa, USA Plot: First Addition.
 Lot 17.

-Sullivan, Thomas F b.
-1883 d.
+Sullivan, Thomas F. b.
+January 24, 1883 d.
 March 1, 1965 Folk Figure.
-Father of the five Sullivan brothers who died in World War II naval action in the SOuth Pacific.
+Father of the five Sullivan brothers who died in World War II naval action in the South Pacific.
 He and his wife made history by contributing 5 sons to the service.
 A motion picture was based on the family and of the boys.
 (Bio by: Laurie) Calvary Cemetery, Waterloo, Black Hawk County, Iowa, USA